When talking to our customers, the constant concern that keeps rising is: how to prioritize tasks.

 The key benefit to the Matrix is its elegance.
 It lends itself so easily to accessibility and function.
 The template is easy enough to draw and photocopy.
 In addition to the matrix, you could implement these top 10 easy to implement steps for a more productive week.

 Now that you have your to-do list or weekly plans prioritized.
 It’s a perfect time to show you how you can organize or communicate your priorities to others.
-For that, I recommend the RAG Rating System
+For that, we recommend the RAG Rating System

-RAG Rating System
+3. Prioritize Work Tasks with the RAG Rating System

 Some example use cases could include: